kaaninan/BAUV-Maps/USAGE.md

 *Note: Add ```--platform linux/amd64``` option if using Apple M1.*

-**Step 3:** Run the docker image with the following command:
+**Step 4:** Run the docker image with the following command:

 ```bash
 docker run -d -p 8000:8000 -p 8001:8001 --restart always mapserver
 ```

-**Step 4:** Open the following link in your browser: http://localhost:8000
+To see the map previews, go to [http://localhost:8000](http://localhost:8000), change localhost to your server IP address if you are running the server on a remote server.

 To see docker logs, run the following command: